TL;DR — Key Takeaway

 FAA Requirement

 Commercial drone operations require an FAA Part 107 Remote Pilot Certificate.
-Make sure whoever flies your drone content is properly licensed and insured.
-This isn't optional — it's federal law, and it protects your business.
+This is federal law — make sure whoever flies your drone content is properly licensed and insured.
+Fines for unlicensed commercial drone use start at $1,100 per violation.

 Jared Saucier